monoklabs/Econ-Puzzle-Experiment/README.md

+This code was written with the direction of Professor Siri Isaksson for her paper [It Takes Two: Gender Differences in Group Work](https://github.com/monoklabs/Econ-Puzzle-Experiment/blob/master/it-takes-two.pdf).

 # Econ-Puzzle-Experiment
 A system used to implement a gender bias-, credit attribution experiment at the Harvard Decision Science Laboratory between 2017 and 2019.